jnutterdev/go-robo/README.md

 Simple test using go to control an arduino uno board

-- blink.go - blinks led 13 on and off
+- blink.go - blinks led #13 on and off every 1 second
-- button.go - turns led on and off with the push of a button
+- button.go - turns led on when button is pressed, turns led  off when button is released.